ayumu-bekki/B-Fox/operation/OPERATION.en.md

-# bfox Operation & Rules Draft
+# B-Fox Operation & Rules Draft

-bfox is an easy-to-enjoy outdoor game, an adaptation of traditional ARDF (Amateur Radio Direction Finding), using Bluetooth iBeacons for a "treasure hunt" style experience.
+B-Fox is an easy-to-enjoy outdoor game, an adaptation of traditional ARDF (Amateur Radio Direction Finding), using Bluetooth iBeacons for a "treasure hunt" style experience.

 ## 1. Required Equipment